-Air fryers help you prepare healthy meals every day, and these are today’s best deals.
-With air frying, you use only a fraction of the cooking oil for deep frying.
+Why all the excitement about cheap air fryer deals?
+Air fryers use only a fraction of the cooking oil needed for deep frying.
 Often a few squirts of an oil-based cooking spray are all you’ll need.
-We found super deals on air fryers from Instant Pot, Chefman, Dash, Ninja, and more.
+We found excellent air fryer deals from Instant Pot, Chefman, Dash, Ninja, and more.
 If you’re wondering about air frying and convection cooking (they both cook with hot air), we cover that, too, below the deals.
-You probably clicked on this post to see the best air fryer deals, so here they are:
+You probably clicked on this post to see the best air fryer deals, so scroll down to find them.

 Today’s best air fryer deals